Kolmogorov space: Operating with T0 spaces

-Examples of topological space typically studied are T0.
+Commonly studied topological spaces are all T0.

 Indeed, when mathematicians in many fields, notably analysis, naturally run across non-T0 spaces, they usually replace them with T0 spaces, in a manner to be described below.
 To motivate the ideas involved, consider a well-known example.
 The space L2(R) is meant to be the space of all measurable functions f from the real line R to the complex plane C such that the Lebesgue integral of |f(x)|2 over the entire real line is finite.